hanesy/machine-learning-challenge/README.md

 In each of the notebooks, I clean the source [data](data) to drop null values and remove the error columns.

 ### Pre-Processing
-The "y" variable for machine learning is "koi_disposition," which classifies each candidate as "confirmed", "candidate", or "false positive."  and "x" variables are the remaining columns in the dataset.
+The "y" variable for machine learning is "koi_disposition," which classifies each candidate as "confirmed", "candidate", or "false positive."

+The "x" variables are the remaining columns in the dataset.
 The definitions of the columns are provided at the end of each model notebook, or it can be obtained at [Kaggle](https://www.kaggle.com/nasa/kepler-exoplanet-search-results) or the [data dictionary](https://exoplanetarchive.ipac.caltech.edu/docs/API_kepcandidate_columns.html).

 From the cleaned dataframe, I create a stratified train test split from the data with random_state=42.